 The next step is to outline the specific areas of Fiskaaling expertise and activities.
 The Tanzanian authorities will then identify the appropriate person to visit the Faroe Islands.
 Fiskaaling’s fields of expertise include research, development and advice within the farming of water-based animals and plants, and within bio-technology.

 Also represented at the Trondheim conference was SADC, the Southern African Development Community, which counts 16 member states.
-SADC was keen to see the Fiskaaling development cooperation extended to the SADC countries, too, once initial experience has been made.
+SADC was keen to see the Fiskaaling development cooperation extended to the SADC countries, too, once initial experience has been accumulated.

 In addition to the development cooperation with Fiskaaling, the programme is also open to include cooperation with other relevant Faroese authorities, e.g. within legislation, veterinary authorities, feed producers and aquaculture industry actors.